zaerald/fx-rates-api/README.md

   - Better handling of Access Token, we can set up a config server for the application bootstrap
   - Ability to configure API timeouts
   - Rate limiting and rate throttling
-  - Better API client design for future work if required, but right now, we only want to build URLs based on a path, it limits building complex queries.-
+  - Better API client design for future work if required, but right now, we only want to build URLs based on a path, it limits building complex queries.